Rean-nara/AnimeRecomendation/README.md

 ## Installation

-1. Clone or download this repository:
+1. Clone or download this repository
 2. Type 'Composer install' in your CLI project location
 3. Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.